Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-02-28-Gender-Gap-In-Nature-History-Books.md

   height: 400   # in pixels
   alt: an image of an open book
 ---
-## 0. What I Learned?
-- There are very few database that has authors' gender identity.
-- The freely accessible database VIAF has binary gender system.
-- Using VIAF and retrieving authors' gender **significantly** slowed down the project processing time.
-- Moreover, I only managed to retrieve 30% of the nature history authors' gender data from VIAF.
-- For the rest 70% of the authors I had to predict their gender from their first name by using Natural Language Toolkit (NLTK) python library.
-- Despite possible lower accuracy it might be worth to only use Natural Language Toolkit and predict authors' (binary) gender from their first names.
-In fact, I analysed all the books published in nature history between 1995 and 2020.
-This method was much more efficient.
-Read about it here.
-The code is [here](https://github.com/natarslan/Gender-Gap-in-Nature-History-Books/blob/main/4-Gender-Gap-In-Nature-History-Books-NLTK.ipynb).

-## 1. About This Project
+## About This Project
 I try to read books on nature, nature history and popular science as much as I can.
 Then I wondered is there a gender gap in the amount of published books in these fields.
 I became curious about the percentage of women, trans and non-binary nature history writers.

 I found some good articles about gender gap in publishing.
-In her visual article in The Pudding Rosie Cima (2017) analyses the the gender balance of The New York Times best seller list.
+In her visual article in The Pudding, Rosie Cima (2017) analyses the the gender balance of The New York Times best seller list.
 [This](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2004956) research on gender gap in academia (Holman, Stuart-Fox and Hauser, 2018) and its interactive [webpage](https://lukeholman.github.io/genderGap/) is also worth looking.
-Of course, in all these resources gender is binary.
+Of course, in all these research gender is binary.

+## Main Questions
+- Where to access nature history book authors?
+- Where to access author gender data?
+- Is there a gender gap in the published nature history books?

-## 2. Is there a place to find information on authors' gender identity?
+## How to find authors' gender identity?
 There are some services that libraries can use like Novelist (which is a division of EBSCO now) that provides detailed information about books and their authors.
 In 2020 Novelist broadened their database to include trans and non-binary to their database (Reno, 2020).
 This service is available in Novelist Plus but my university is not subscribed to that.
 So is there another database for author gender identities?
 Enters VIAF.

-### 2.1 What is VIAF?
+**What is VIAF?**
 You can read more about VIAF [here](https://en.wikipedia.org/wiki/Virtual_International_Authority_File).
 It is a database that combines information from multiple authorities including libraries.

 **Why I use it?**
 There are personal pages for many authors in VIAF.
 Each page includes information about the authors' publication and personal data, including their gender.
 Check Urusla K. Le Guin's page [here](http://viaf.org/viaf/101734435/#Le_Guin,_Ursula_K.,_1929-2018) for example.

-**Downside?**
+**Downsides?**
+- Not all authors have gender data in the database
+- Binary gender system

 The gender category for authors is binary.
 Check for instance one of my favorite non-binary authors page, [Annalee Newitz]( http://viaf.org/viaf/16492757/#Newitz,_Annalee,_1969-....).
 Annalee is categorised as "Female".
 So here is a shout out to VIAF:
-> Please update your database to include more than two gender!
+> Please update your database to include more than two genders!

 (Not that anyone will here me from this tiny blog buuut....🤨.
 Yeap, my rant is finished now.
 Moving on.)

 **Where to download?**
 I downloaded their date ([here](http://viaf.org/viaf/data/ )).
 The unzipped "txt.gz" file is 9,37 GB.

+**How to decrease the file size to make quicker analysis?**
-When I observed the VIAF dataset, I realised that most writers had a wikipedia page.
-So I eliminated all the rows that didn't include a wiki link.
+When I observed the VIAF dataset, I realised that a single author had dosens of rows and I only needed a single row containing the authors' VIAF webpage link (which is accompanied by a wikipedia link).
+So lets only keep the rows that has a wikipedia link.

 Obviously a problematic approach as there might be many authors in my dataset without a wiki page.
 But nevertheless this helped me to decreased the file size from ~ 9 GB to ~ 235 MB.

-## 3. What if VIAF doesn't have the author's gender?
+## What if VIAF doesn't have the author's gender?
 Then I can use Natural Language Toolkit to predict the authors' gender from their first name.
 NTLK helps us with statistical natural language processing.
 The prediction is, yes you guessed it, of course binary.

-Personal Note: I would like to understand how the text training and prediction is happening in Natural Language Toolkit #curious Start reading about NLTK for example from [here](https://towardsdatascience.com/text-preprocessing-with-nltk-9de5de891658).
+Personal Note: I would like to understand how the text training and prediction is happening in Natural Language Toolkit.
+Read about NLTK for example from [here](https://towardsdatascience.com/text-preprocessing-with-nltk-9de5de891658).

-## 4. Finding the Nature History Writers
+## Finding the Nature History Writers
 There are many book retailer webpages with decent categorisation of millions of books.
 So creating a book dataset with author names and book titles is relatively easy.
 I used [Book Depository](https://www.bookdepository.com/category/2985/Natural-History/browse/viewmode/all?page=2) and scraped its pages with python.